 The fact that the affidavits are filed after the school year typically starts is not a problem.
 No private school can file before October 1, and the state does not claim that every private school student is truant between mid-August and October 1.
 If you are contacted after the typical school year begins but before October by anyone who has a right to see your school's affidavit, you should explain that no private school can file an affidavit before October 1.
 You can also offer to show them your affidavit from the prior year, or, if you did not file in the prior year, offer to mail them a copy when you can.

 As long as you follow the private school statutory requirements, your school is a legal private school.
 Fill out the private school affidavit carefully and accurately, return it in a timely manner, and keep a copy of it with the records listed above.
-If you have questions about filling out the private school affidavit, see our line by line instructions or contact the legal team.
+If you have questions about filling out the private school affidavit, see our line by line instructions in English or in Spanish or contact the legal team.